-- L. Amendments to Approved Site Plans. - Amendments to an approved site plan may be made by the Planning Commission provided that such changes conform to the Zoning Ordinance and the landowner agrees.
+L. Amendments to Approved Site Plans

+- Amendments to an approved site plan may be made by the Planning Commission provided that such changes conform to the Zoning Ordinance and the landowner agrees.
 Minor changes to an approved site plan may be approved by the Zoning Administrator after construction has begun provided no such change results in any of the following. - a.
 A significant change in the use or character of the development. - b.
 An increase in overall coverage of structures. - c.
 A significant increase in the intensity of use. - d.
 A reduction in required open space. - e.
 A reduction in required off-street parking and loading. - f.
 A reduction in required pavement widths or utility pipe sizes. - g.
-A significant increase in traffic on neighborhoods or public streets or an increase in the burden on public utilities or services.
+A significant increase in traffic on neighborhoods or public streets or an increase in the burden on public utilities or services. - h.
+A reduction in the requirements of the ADA.